Despite genetic breakthroughs like feminized and auto flowering seeds, sometimes, you just can’t beat the original.

 This all applies to photoperiod strains which tend to make up most of the products on the market.
 If you’ve bought auto flowering seeds, however, they will go into the flowering stage without you changing the light levels.

-The next big decision you will need to make is when to harvest your growing marijuana crop.
+The next big decision you will need to make is when to harvest your growing cannabis crop.
 Most strains come with instructions from the breeder which include how long you should keep in the vegetative state and how long you should flower for.

 If you want to be more accurate you need to look at the stigma of your flowering plant.
 This is the central stalk inside the flower and when it is ready to harvest, they change from white to orange.
 The other, more popular method is to keep an eye on the many trichomes that cover the surface of the flower bud as these change from white to amber as the plant matures.

-Harvesting is the fun part of growing marijuana and there are different ways to do it.
+Harvesting is the fun part of growing cannabis and there are different ways to do it.
 The aim is to make sure you disturb the buds with their amber trichomes as little as possible.
 Some people focus in on these and cut round them, others take whole branches that they hang up to dry.

-Even though you have harvested your crop, you aren’t quite finished with growing marijuana.
+Even though you have harvested your crop, you aren’t quite finished with growing cannabis.
 The final stage is to dry and then cure your plant.
 First check all the buds to make sure there are no problems such as mold.

 Drying requires you to have good ventilation around the cannabis and a temperature of about 21°C with low humidity.
 Chose a safe place to do this as it’s going to take as much as a couple of weeks.
 You’ll know it is finished when the stems snap rather than bend or dried petals flake off.
 Your buds should feel a little waxy and that’s because of the resin they contain so don’t worry about this.

-Curing is about adding flavor to your cannabis and is a vital part of the process.
+Curing is about adding aroma to your cannabis and is a vital part of the process.
 For this you need dark and an airtight jar.
 Put you buds in the jar, screw the top on and put somewhere like a cupboard.
 For the first few days you should open the jar to let out the old air and some new in, a process that is sometimes called ‘burping’.

 Curing can take quite a few weeks but the longer you leave your cannabis buds, the better it will taste.
 Most experts suggest anything between 4 and 8 weeks.